 Slave Lake Pulp mill, a subsidiary of West Fraser Mills Ltd., began exploring biomethanation in 2012.
 Biomethanation helps reduce their reliance on the provincial grid and natural gas.
 West Fraser currently generates more than 60% of their energy requirements from carbon-neutral biomass fuels.

-Our members at Millar Western have the world’s first zero-effluent market pulp mill.
-They use their biogas to generate 5.2 megawatts of renewable electricity and capture waste heat from the plant to offset natural gas usage in the pulp drying process.
+Our members at Millar Western use biogas derived from their pulp mill waste stream to generate 5.2 megawatts of renewable electricity and capture waste heat from the plant to offset natural gas usage in the pulp drying process.

-Find out how our members at Millar Western convert organic material into biogas to produce sustainable green energy in the video below.
+Find out how Millar Western converts organic material into biogas to produce sustainable green energy in the video below.